shenlu89/amazing-endemic-species/README.md

 # Amazing Endemic Species

 Amazing Endemic Species (AES) is an open source, communtiy-driven SaaS (Species-as-a-Service) application.
+AES has:

+- Map endemic species all over the world in 3D dynamic globe.
+- Provide user-friendly API services getting access to ASE data, which can be used in scientific research and secondary development.

 ## Contributing